Basics

 Like lists, dicts are immutable.
 Inserting or deleting an item from a dict will return a new dict with the item added or removed.

 Dicts are unordered!
-If it appears that the items in a dict are in a certain order this is incidental and should not be relied upon.
+If it appears that the items in a dict are in a certain order, it is incidental and should not be relied upon.
 Any ordering may change without warning in future versions or on different runtimes.

 import gleam/dict